DavisPL-Teaching/189c-hw3/README.md

 ## Overview

-In this homework, we will use Z3 -- in particular, the Z3 API support for regular expressions -- to implement a solver for the first 10 levels of the password game (link above).
+In this homework, we will use Z3 -- in particular, the Z3 string and regular expression data types -- to implement a solver for the first 10 levels of the password game (link above).

 Before you start, try the password game yourself, to get a sense of how it works.

-As with HW2, you will need to have Z3 installed; see [Homework 0](https://github.com/DavisPL-Teaching/189c-hw0).
+As with HW2, you will need to have Z3 installed (see [Homework 0](https://github.com/DavisPL-Teaching/189c-hw0)).

 As with HW1 and HW2, you will submit your homework through GitHub Classroom.
-Clone your copy of the repository, then push your changes to GitHub before the deadline.
+Clone your copy of the repository, then add, commit, and push your changes to GitHub before the deadline.
-Please see [this Piazza post](https://piazza.com/class/lt90i40zrot3ue/post/48) for further instructions.
+For detailed instructions, see [this Piazza post](https://piazza.com/class/lt90i40zrot3ue/post/48).

 ## Task

-Your task is to fill in `password.py` with a Z3 program that solves the first 10 levels of the password game -- when run, your file will print out a password satisfying all the cosntraints for each of the first 10 levels.
+Your task is to fill in `password.py` with a Z3 program that solves the first 10 levels of the password game.
+When run, the program will print out a password satisfying all the cosntraints for each of the first 10 levels.
 The file contains further instructions.

 ## Getting help

 ### Regex help

-A successful solution will rely on the Z3 API support for regular expressions (Regex).
+A successful solution will use the Z3 API for string and regular expression (Regex) types.
 We have include a file `regex_help.md` that provides some help with some of the available regular expression operators in Z3 that you may need to use.

 ### ASCII table